-The historical cooking trip to Tuscany will take place from May 8-15 2021.
-This experience is meant for those who want to learn about the history of the Italian kitchen in a relaxed and educational atmosphere.
+The historical cooking week in Tuscany will take place from May 7-14 2022.
+This experience is meant for those who want to learn about the history of Italian food in a relaxed and educational atmosphere.
 In five elaborate cooking classes, you will learn what the Italian kitchen was all about.
-You will be inspired by the ingredients, recipes and local products from the Roman period, Middle Ages Renaissance, 17th and 18th century and, the 19th and 20th century.
-For more inspiration and knowledge we visit unique culinary heritage during our trip.
+You will be inspired by the ingredients, recipes and local products from the Roman period, Middle Ages, Renaissance, 17th and 18th centuries, and the 19th and 20th centuries.
+For more inspiration and knowledge we will visit unique culinary heritage during our trip.
 This unique historical cooking week is an all-inclusive experience, meaning that all drinks, meals, trips and tips are included.

 The ingredients for breakfast, lunch and snacks are from Italian origin as well.
 Tuscany is known for its many beautiful local products and we will make sure you taste as many of them as possible!
 Surrounded by the Tuscan vineyards we will also provide locally made wines during the week.